-Mark Boss is a Ph.D. student under the supervision of Hendrik Lensch at the Computer Graphics Group at the University of Tübingen.
+Mark Boss is a Ph.D. student under the supervision of Hendrik Lensch in the Computer Graphics Group at the University of Tübingen.
 His research interests lie at the intersection of machine learning and computer graphics, with the main focus on the efficient acquisition and representation of materials.

 MSc in Computer Science, 2018